Noby Noby Boy: Lucky Week

 Takahashi chose specific weeks for "Lucky Week", which is a week where each day a random number is chosen and every time the player reports their length, it will be multiplied by that number.
 The first was from May 11 to May 22, 2009.
 There were rumors of another one in June as right after Lucky Week finished Keita wrote, "About Lucky week Thanks to everyones effort, GIRL has managed to stretch out a lot!!
 Still a long way to go in reaching Mars but we will see you in June for the time being!".
-A "Lucky Weekend" was held on July 4 and 5, 2009 with all lengths multiplied by 99.
-During the weekend following New Year's Day 2010, the multiplier was 2010.
-From 2013 to June 2015, the multiplier was 2013.
-The multiplier was 2015 until Pluto was reached, upon which it became 20015.
-Every time the multiplier increased, so too did the success rate of achieving it.
-On December 14, 2015, the multiplier increased to 2000015, suddenly finishing GIRL's journey.